alumbs/ChurchTicketSystem/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.

+# Goal of this project:

+1. To be able to upload a list of tickets sold and be easily able to mark that payment has been received or not Here are the compulsory excel columns:
+  - Name: contains the user's name
+  - NumberOfTickets : contains a number 0 to 100
+  - AmountPaid: a number
+  - HasPaid : contains yes or no
+  - DatePaid: any value
+2. During the event, we want to be able to easily say when a ticket has been used to check in.
+Maybe we need checkmarks for each ticket a user has and when someone says they got the ticket from that person, we check it off as used

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.